applied-systems-biology/jipipe-website/content/tutorials/basic/_index.md

 {{< jipipe-info "1.74.x+" "The guides were written for JIPipe version 1.74.0 or newer" >}}

-Here you can find a list of tutorials that explain the JIPipe user interface, ranging from basic to advanced functions.
+Here you can find a list of tutorials that explain the basic features of JIPipe.

 {{% children description="true" %}}